VladislavBroPiton/SQL/Wildcards.md

+A wildcard character is used to substitute one or more characters in a string.
+Wildcard characters are used with the LIKE operator.
+The LIKE operator is used in a WHERE clause to search for a specified pattern in a column.
 ### 1. Select all records where the second letter of the City is an "a".
 ```
 SELECT * FROM Customers